 In Atlanta, he was writing and playing in local bands Truth in Advertising, Dark Horse and the Remnants.
 In Washington DC, he joined fellow singer/songwriter Nick Peters for an eight-year run as the duo, Medium Gauge, combining original songs from both performers with an unexpected selection of covers.
-Erickson now lives in Vero Beach, Florida.
+Erickson now lives in Asheville, North Carolina and Vero Beach, Florida.

 In 2012, Erickson recorded his debut album, It's About Time.
 Produced by John Krause and recorded at Cue Studios in Falls Church, Virginia, the album features an eclectic mix of acoustic music.
 Erickson's brand of singer/songwriter storytelling displays a pop sensibility that is grounded in country, blues and folk influences.
 From the rollicking title track It's About Time to the Caribbean-influenced One Port Ahead of the Storm to the mournful ballad River, the songs are not easily pegged to a particular genre.